 | House looks chopped up | Use fewer materials and clearer horizontal lines | Too many colors, trim bands, and accent zones |

 It is not the split-level form that turns people off.
-It is the confusion on top of it.
+It is the confusion layered on top of it.

 The Kitchen Wall Is Not the Whole Remodel

+The better question is simple: what does the kitchen actually need from the next room?
 If the answer is borrowed light, a controlled opening may be all it takes.
-If the answer is better dining flow, a wider passage might do the job on its own.
-If the answer is more counter space, opening the wall will not solve that at all.
+If the answer is better dining flow, a wider passage might do the job.
+If the answer is more counter space, opening the wall will not fix that at all.

 For the kitchen itself, see 1970s Kitchen Remodel.
 The split-level version needs that same kitchen judgment, but it also has to account for stairs, landings, storage, traffic, and the way light moves through the main floor.